kenjennings/Atari-Breakout76/README06GameScreen.md

 	.byte ~10000000,~00000000, ; Last brick pixel
  ```

-Alternatively, the area of the top Border presents the external labels "PLAYER NUMBER" and "BALL IN PLAY".
+The area of the top Border also presents the external labels for "PLAYER NUMBER" and "BALL IN PLAY".
 These are pre-determined bit-mapped images.
-Also, a dedicated Display List "subroutine" is created to display the image for the three states of the Top Border.
-This is done with a JMP instruction pointing to one of the other three Display Lists.
+Display List "subroutines" display the image(s) for the three states of the Top Border.
+This is done with a JMP instruction in the main Display List pointing to one of the other three Display Lists.
 (Located in the Main Display List at JMP_TOP_BORDER (+2).)
 Simply changing the low byte in the main Display List to point to one of the three Border image Display Lists "subroutines" causes the next frame to display the intended image.
 Only the low byte changes in the Display List, so there can never be a partial/incorrect address in the Main Display List.
 Therefore there is no need to synchronize the change to ANTIC's current beam position.

 | State         | MAIN LMS                  | DLI COLPF0 | DLI COLPF0 Flash |
 | ------------- | ------------------------- | ---------- | ---------------- |